What are the rules and regulations for the IPL 2026 Mini Auction? All about the Indian Premier League auction in Abu Dhabi

 MORE: IPL 2026 mini auction: Remaining purses and budgets listed

-In a similar move, Lucknow Super Giants and Rajasthan Royals executed a bilateral exchange featuring Avesh Khan and Devdutt Padikkal, with Lucknow also contributing an additional ₹2.25 crore to equalize the transaction.
+Similarly, Lucknow Super Giants and Rajasthan Royals made a two-way trade involving Avesh Khan and Devdutt Padikkal, with Lucknow also adding an extra ₹2.25 crore to balance the deal.

 RELATED LINKS: